Teacher Has Massive Medical Bill Cut To Almost Nothing After Speaking Out On Public Radio

 His health insurance, Aetna, covered costs up to $55,840, but then the hospital sent him another bill for an additional $108,951.
 The practice is referred to as “balance billing,” where the hospital sends the remaining bill to the patient after the health insurance pays a portion.

-Calver spoke on Monday on NPR about the situation, sharing that he had no idea how on earth he would pay a bill that amounts to more than double his annual salary.
+Calver spoke on Monday on NPR about the situation, sharing that he had no idea how on earth he would pay a bill what amounts to more than double his annual salary.

 A teacher in Texas was hit with a $109K hospital bill after he had a heart attack.
 NPR told his story, and the bill was slashed to $332: https://t.co/oEbH3jwkDq